thingsboard/thingsboard.github.io/docs/python-iot-gateway/general_configuration.md

 <br>

-Directory structure can be different, caused by different types of installations, there are few cases:
+Directory structure can be different it depends on type of installation:

 1 - DEB/RPM package